Zhang Changhong (businessman)

-Zhang Changhong (张长虹, born 1958/59) is a Chinese entrepreneur, the chairman of DZH (formerly Shanghai Great Wisdom 上海大智慧), a financial data and software provider.
+Zhang Changhong (张长虹, born 1958/59) is a Chinese entrepreneur, the founder of Shanghai DZH (formerly Shanghai Great Wisdom 上海大智慧), a financial data and software provider.

 Early life

 Zhang Changhong was born in 1958/59, and graduated from Suzhou University of Science and Technology in 1987.

 Career

 Zhang is chairman of DZH, which competes in China with Reuters and Bloomberg.

 Personal life

 He is married and lives in Shanghai, China.